prasannavl/icomponent/packages/icomponent/README.md

 // Both these adaptors use the exact same code.
 Use
 // whichever you prefer and comment the other.

-// import { Component, html } from "icomponent-lit";
+import { LitComponent as Component, html } from "icomponent-lit";
-import { Component, html } from "icomponent-hyper";
+// import { HyperComponent as Component, html } from "icomponent-hyper";

 class App extends Component {
   view() {